 Ironically enough, then MTV VJ Vanessa Minnillo would take on the role of Simpson in the music video, with Lachey later going on to marry her in 2011.

-"Roar is a song I wrote as I was a little bit upset," she once told Radio 1.
+"Roar is a song I wrote as I was a little bit upset," she told Radio 1 in 2013.
 "I found myself having a break with my boyfriend, who I loved very much and it really hurt my heart.
 I said to myself, 'I need to see what is going on with me and make sure I'm all good.'
-When you break up with someone it's easy to say they are crazy and think it's all them, but, honestly, maybe there is 50% responsibility on your behalf.
+When you break up with someone it's easy to say they are crazy and think it's all them, but, honestly, maybe there is 50 percent responsibility on your behalf.
 It was just time for me to be honest with myself."

 Imagine being in a band with your ex?
-That was a reality for Gwen Stefani, who wrote a song (along with her brother and then No Doubt co-founder Eric Stefani) in 1996 about her and bassist Tony Kanal's breakup.
+That was a reality for Gwen Stefani, who wrote a song (along with her brother and No Doubt co-founder Eric Stefani) in 1996 about her breakup with bassist Tony Kanal.
 Awkward?
 Yep!
 Worth it?
 Duh.